Jacques Cotta

-Jacques Cotta (1908 – 1971) was a French politician, lawyer, journalist.
+Jacques Cotta (1908–1971) was a French politician, lawyer and journalist.
 He was a member of the SFIO party.
 He served as Mayor of Nice from 1945 to 1947.
 He was elected mayor of Nice in 1945 against the communist Virgile Barel.
 He was also member of the French Resistance.
 He lost the municipal election of 1947 during which Jean Médecin won.

 Biography

 Jacques Cotta was born in Nice, France on 1908 and died in Nice, France on 1971.
 Jacques Cotta was married and has two children's.